runemadsen/runemadsen-2013/blog/_posts/2015-02-15-on-meta-design-and-algorithmic-design-systems.md

 This has obviously changed with the advent of computers (and the field of web design in particular), but not to the degree that one would expect.
 Despite recent efforts in defining digital-first design vocabularies, like [Google's Material Design](http://www.google.com/design/spec/material-design/introduction.html), the legacy of the printed page is still all around us.
 Even the most adept companies are organized around principles inherited from desktop publishing, and when the lines are drawn, we still have either design or engineering departments.
 Products start as static layouts in the former and become dynamic implementations in the latter.
 Designers use tools modeled after manual processes that came way before the computer, while engineers work in text-based environments.
 I think that this is about to change in a fundamental way, and like Donald Knuth, I'll call this a transition from design to meta-design.

+So what is meta-design?
 In a traditional design practice, the designer works directly on a design product.
 Be it a logo, website, or a set of posters, the designer is the instrument to produce the final deliverable.
 However, a meta-designer works to distill this instrumentation into a design system, often written in software, that can create the final product.
 Instead of drawing it, she is programming the system to draw it.
 These systems can then be used, with different content and variable outputs, to generate a range of design products without much effort.

 <div class="wide-750">
   <img src="{% asset_path blog/casa.jpg %}" />